Skip to content

 failed to create or update ClusterDeployment: failed to prepare MKE ClusterDeployment: failed to prepare service authentication: unable to retrieve the Dex deployment secret: Secret "authentication-credentials" not found

-The root cause of this is that the naming convention for authentication secrets changed between MKE 4k versions, from protocol-specific names (for example, ldap-bind-password) to a universal name (authentication-credentials).
+The root cause of this is that the naming convention for authentication secrets changed between MKE 4k releases, from protocol-specific names (for example, ldap-bind-password) to a universal name (authentication-credentials).
 The mke-operator fails early in the reconcile loop because it attempts to locate the authentication-credentials secret, which does not yet exist, which thus prevents the upgrading of the system addons.

 Workaround: